 401/501 [401UG].
 Historical Geography of the United States.
 Credit 3 hours.
 Prerequisite: Junior standing, or consent of the instructor.
 An historical study of the changing geographic aspects of the land area of the United States from the pre-Columbian era to the present.
-Emphasis is placed upon the sequence of land

-- occupation and utilization in various regions of the country.
-Especially recommended to teachers of the social studies. - 402/502 [402UG].
+Emphasis is placed upon the sequence of land occupation and utilization in various regions of the country.
+Especially recommended to teachers of the social studies.

+402/502 [402UG].
 Geography of United States and Canada.
 Credit 3 hours.
-Prerequisites: Junior standing or consent of instructor.
-A regional treatment of the area, emphasizing both physical and cultural factors. - 410.
-Cultural Geography.
+Prerequisites: Junior standing or permission of the Department Head.
+A regional treatment of the area, emphasizing both physical and cultural factors.

+410. Cultural Geography.
 Credit 3 hours.
 Prerequisites: Geography 103 and Junior standing or consent of the instructor.
-A study of man-land relationships, with emphasis on the distribution of peoples and variations in cultural landscapes. - 431/531.
+A study of man-land relationships, with emphasis on the distribution of peoples and variations in cultural landscapes.

+431/531.
 World Regional Geography I. Credit 3 hours.
 Prerequisite: Junior standing.
 A regional geography of the developed, industrial world, including Europe, the former Soviet Union, Anglo-America, Australia, and Japan.
-Especially recommended for elementary and secondary school teachers. - 432/532.
+Especially recommended for elementary and secondary school teachers.

+432/532.
 World Regional Geography II.
 Credit 3 hours.
 Prerequisite: Junior standing.
 May be scheduled prior to or without Geography 431.
 A regional geography of the less-developed world, including Latin America, Africa, and parts of Asia.
-Especially recommended for elementary and secondary school teachers. - 495/595.
+Especially recommended for elementary and secondary school teachers.

+495/595.
 Special Topics Seminar.
 Credit 3 hours.
-Prerequisites: Junior standing and consent of instructor.
-An in-depth study of selected topics in Geography that are not covered in existing courses.
+Prerequisites: Junior standing and permission of the Department Head.
+An indepth study of selected topics in Geography that are not covered in existing courses.
 May be repeated for a total of six credit hours if content is different.